Xiaoxue-Zheng/bcra/readme.md

 12. Select the "Trigger TC Process" button.
 13. Open the database using the psql console.
 14. Check the risk_assessment_response table for the new record.

+##### Running a TC extract

+We can run an extract of our TC data from the admin dashboard of the web application.
+This is carried out from the same page as the TC process test.

+This requires some setup that will be done in the setup phase of the server.
+If this is the first time you have ran the software on your local machine, you will have to do this.

+To set up:
+1. Enter the tyrercuzick directory.
+2. Create the subdirectory /extract/
+3. From the <PROJECT_DIR>/scripts/sql directory, copy the risk_assessment_extract.sql file
+4. Place this file in the newly created /extract/ directory.

+To run this process:
+1. Run the backend application.
+2. Run the questionnaire application.
+3. Log into the backend application.
+4. Head to the Tyrer Cuzick Test page from the navigation bar.
+5. Select the "Trigger TC Extract Test" button.
+6. This should create an extract file in the tyrercuzick directory under a subdirectory titled /extract/.

 ## Questionnaire